Best Networking Apps for Events in 2025

 You might reasonably ask: why do you need an app for this at all?
 People have been meeting each other at events for centuries without software.

-Privacy concerns have grown.
+And privacy concerns have grown.
 People want ways to connect that don't involve sharing phone numbers with strangers or creating permanent social media connections.
 Purpose-built event apps can offer better models for consensual, ephemeral connection.

-For Festivals and Social Events: FirstMove
+For festivals and social events: FirstMove

 FirstMove is the strongest purpose-built option for consumer social events.
 It's a free app (iOS and Android) designed for anyone at any live event.

-How it works: VibeZones at the event show you nearby attendees who've opted in to connecting.
+VibeZones at the event show you nearby attendees who've opted in to connecting.
 You can browse profiles, indicate interest in someone, and a connection (Mutual Handshake) only forms if they indicate interest back.
 Ice-breaker prompts help you start the actual conversation.
 After the event, your profile data expires.

-For Academic and Professional Conferences: Whova
+For academic and professional conferences: Whova

 Whova is the most widely respected conference app for structured academic and professional events.
 Strong agenda management, community boards, and networking features within the conference programme.
 Requires organiser deployment.
+For non-conference contexts, see our alternatives to conference networking apps guide.

-For B2B Conferences and Trade Shows: Brella or Grip
+For B2B conferences and trade shows: Brella or Grip

 For events where commercial ROI and structured 1:1 meetings are priorities, Brella (AI matchmaking) and Grip (trade show networking with lead capture) are the leading options.
 Both require organiser deployment and budget.